WHO WE ARE

 In 1913, Dr. Charlotte Ferguson-Davie, wife of the first Bishop of Singapore, had a mission: to minister to the physical and spiritual needs of those most neglected in society – women and children.
 A humble dispensary was set up at Bencoolen Street for this purpose.
 This marked the start of a long and illustrious journey of the St. Andrew’s Medical Mission.
 The humble dispensary grew into the full-fledged St. Andrew’s Mission Hospital in 1923.
 It was incorporated under an Act of Parliament: The St. Andrew’s Mission Hospital Ordinance in 1934.
 Since its inception, the hospital purposed to serve all regardless of race, religion and socio-economic status.

 Today, St. Andrew’s Mission Hospital (SAMH) is a community service arm of the Diocese of Singapore.
-It is a not-for-profit voluntary welfare organisation and an approved Institute of Public Character: HEF0036/G, from 1 July 2015 to 30 June 2020; UEN No.: T08CC3017C.
+It is a social service agency and an approved Institute of Public Character: HEF0036/G, from 1 July 2015 to 30 June 2020; UEN No.: T08CC3017C.

 SAMH is the corporate headquarter which oversees 5 services: